-The average primary school journey is just 1.6 miles.
-Yet one in four cars on the road during the morning peak are doing the school run.
-Encouraging children to walk, cycle or scoot can reduce congestion and pollution around the school gates.
+The average primary school journey is just 1.6 miles, yet one in four cars on the road during the morning peak are doing the school run.
+Encouraging children to walk to school, cycle or scoot can reduce congestion and pollution around the school gates.
 It will also help your child’s mental and physical health, as well as encourage a more active lifestyle from a young age.

 Teachers find that pupils who walk and cycle arrive at school more relaxed, alert and ready to start the day than those who travel by car.

 Allowing your child their first taste of freedom with a solo walk to school can be a nerve-wracking prospect for parents.
 Many what-ifs may run through your mind and you might feel hesitant to allow it.

 Here are some tips on what to consider: